bcgov-nr/containers/tomcat/README.md

 ### About
 ---
-The Dockerfile is setup to be able to generate a container for whatever desired combination of tomcat and Java Runtime Environment (JRE).
+The Dockerfile is setup to be able to generate a container for whatever desired combination of tomcat and Java (JDK/JRE).

+Due to accessibility complications, the JDK/JRE will have to be supplied via volume mount.
+Similarly for the bin, conf, logs, and webapps directory contents.
+Application specific customizations (eg setenv.sh, server.xml) are to be supplied via the volume mount.
+See the infra-containers-config repo for this, while automated with Ansible.

 Because tomcat is containerized, there's no need to alter the default port tomcat operates on (8443/tcp) - the desired port on the host just needs to be mapped for translation.
 That port can be specified via the deploy.sh, -p/--port flag.

-Application specific customizations (eg setenv.sh, server.xml) are to be supplied via the volume mount.
-See the infra-containers-config repo for this, while automated with Ansible.

 ### Build
 ---
 Build and tag an image.
 The relative path (here `.`) is to the Dockerfile directory.

 ```
-./deploy.sh --version 8.0.51 --jreversion 8u192 --port 8123
+./deploy.sh --version 8.0.51 --port 8123
 podman build -t tomcat .
 ```